 Research Contractor at the Optical Sciences Division, US Naval Research Laboratory, USA (1996)

 Senior Lecturer in the Department of Chemistry, Imperial College London, University of London, UK (2001)

 Research Chemist, PRESTO, Japan Science and Technology Corporation (2002)

 Part-time Lecturer, Garduate School of Engineering, Kyoto University (2003)

-Organic Optoelectronic Devices, Molecular Devices, Growth Control of Molecular and Polymer Thin Films
+Organic Optoelectronic Devices, Organic light emitting diodes, organic solar cells, organic memory, organic sensor, Molecular Devices, Growth Control of Molecular and Polymer Thin Films

 Novel conjugated polymer and its thin film growth by vapour phase deposition.